ZWPlayer Source Input Address Parameter url Configuration Details

 http://example.com:8080/live/stream.mp3

-In the above URLs containing extensions, zwplayer will automatically identify the media protocol type based on the extension and call the corresponding decoder for playback, without requiring separate configuration for each protocol.
+In the URLs above, since they contain extensions, zwplayer automatically identifies the media protocol type based on the extension and calls the corresponding decoder for playback.
+No separate configuration is required for each protocol.

 1.3 Handling Addresses Without Extensions

-When the URL returned by the server does not contain a file extension, the mime_type parameter must be added to explicitly specify the media type:
+When the URL returned by the server does not contain a file extension, you must add a mime_type parameter to explicitly specify the media type:

 http://www.example.com/c08ac56ae1145566f2ce54cbbea35fa3?mime_type=video_mp4